Boston EMS Veteran Paul Hughes Brings Expertise to South Shore EMS

 Paul’s last role at Boston EMS was as a Research Coordinator and paramedic.
 He worked with ST-Elevation Myocardial Infarction (STEMI) education and served as a coordinator between physicians and the practice of EMS in the field.
-In his new role at South Health System, Paul will coordinate day-to-day operations of the EMS service for South Shore Hospital, which started in 1992, and the new 911 service for the Town of Weymouth.
+In his new role at South Shore Health, Paul will coordinate day-to-day operations of the EMS service for South Shore Hospital, which started in 1992, and the new 911 service for the Town of Weymouth.
 He will also assist in educating first responders and the community in life-saving skills.
 He said he even enjoys jumping on a truck to work closer with his team.

 “The future of this is going to be huge,” he said.
-“South Shore Health System is ahead of the curve.
+“South Shore Health is ahead of the curve.
 We will be answering 911 calls, but we will also be servicing the needs of the community and working on how we service them better than just bringing patients to the emergency room."